 The New Hanover County Board of Education is seeking a superintendent to lead the school system as it continues its pursuit of excellence.
-Applications are due by May 11, 2020.
+Applications are now being reviewed.

 Serving almost 26,000 diverse students from pre-k through grade 12, New Hanover County Schools is the 12th largest school system in North Carolina and the 311th largest in the United States.
 The school system operates 45 schools, including 3 pre-k centers, 25 elementary schools, 7 middle schools, 4 traditional high schools, 2 early college high schools, 2 career and technical high schools, and 2 alternative schools.
 New Hanover County Schools has over 4,000 employees, including more than 2,000 teachers, who collaborate with parents and the community “to strive to provide children with an opportunity for a superior education in a safe and positive learning environment where they are prepared with the skills to succeed.”
 The school system ranks 6th in the state and 25th in the nation for the total number of National Board Certified Teachers, and it is equally proud of recent improvements to student achievement and graduation rates for all students.
 The New Hanover County Schools are governed by a 7-member partisan board of education elected by the county at-large to serve staggered 4-year terms.
 For more school system information, please visit https://www.nhcs.net/, or follow the school system on social media via https://www.facebook.com/NewHanoverCoSch/, https://www.youtube.com/user/NHCSchools, or https://twitter.com/NewHanoverCoSch.